terraform-compliance/cli/docs/pages/bdd-references/then.md

 * **must not**: The port(s) given must not exist in ANY rule of the Security Group.
 * **must only**: The port(s) given must be exactly same like the ones defined in Security Group.

-Please not that `must not` condition is executed per every Security Group Rule, while `must not` and `must only` is executed for ALL rules exist in a Security Group.
+Please note that `must not` condition is executed per every Security Group Rule, while `must not` and `must only` is executed for ALL rules exist in a Security Group.

 ------------------------